63OR63/zonepaq/README.md

 ## Troubleshooting

-- If you encounter any errors, start from resetting settings to default by deleting the `zonepaq/settings.ini` file.
+- If you encounter any errors, try resetting settings to default by deleting the `zonepaq/settings.ini` file.
 - Installed tools are located in `zonepaq/tools`.
 - If you get some bug, please open an issue on GitHub and include `logs/zonepaq.log` file contents in your report.